-2.7 Letters of recommendation
+2.8 Letters of recommendation

-The examination board cannot and does not take letters of recommendation into account in its decision.
+The board of examiners cannot and does not take letters of recommendation into account in its decision.
+It does not matter whether they were written by previous academic or professional supervisors.
 Therefore, please refrain from sending such documents with your application.

-2.8 Decision of examination board
+2.9 Decision of the board of examiners